 1890 archaeological excavations

 Buddhism originally came from India.
-Sanghamitta, the daughter of the Indian ruler Ashoka, is said to have come to Anuradhapura 236 BC with a great entourage.
-Sanghamitta bore the roots of the new faith and a small offshoot of the sacred poplar-fig tree.
+Sanghamitta, the daughter of the Indian ruler Ashoka, is said to have come to Anuradhapura in 236 BC with a great entourage.
+Sanghamitta bore the roots of the new faith and a small offshoot of the sacred poplar fig tree.
 A branch of that Bodhi tree under which Siddhartha Gautama reached his enlightenment and became Buddha.

 Sri Maha Bodhi – the Bodhi Tree

-“Catussala” – a dining room from the 3rd century BC.
-In the more than 13 meters long “rice boat”, the faithful population each morning served their food for more than 3,000 monks.
-The only meal a day before the sun stood in zenith.
+One notable structure is the “Catussala,” a dining room from the 3rd century BC.
+The more than 13-meter-long “rice boat” served food to more than 3,000 monks each morning, who were only allowed to eat one meal a day before the sun reached its zenith.

 Ruvanvelisaya – the great Dagoba